GabrielPentimalli/Lucene-Text-Search/README.md

 ---

-Project for the "Ingegneria dei Dati" course @Roma Tre University.
+Project for the second homework assignment in Data Engineering course @ Roma Tre University﻿.